Building Bridge #2 /Creek Park Plaza Updates

 Is Creek Park still accessible to the community?

 Yes.
 Creek Park - including the Redwood grove picnic tables, the amphitheater grass and stage area are open.
-The Town has moved the plaza picnic tables back to that area to provide more seating.
+The Town has created a parklet along San Anselmo Avenue in front of the closed plaza to provide more seating.

 The community can access the Park via the pedestrian bridge from San Anselmo Avenue or from Center Avenue and Sir Francis Drake Blvd.